-Her recent debtor engagements include GUE Liquidation Companies (f.k.a.
-FTD Companies) and its affiliated debtors in their chapter 11 cases before the Bankruptcy Court for the District of Delaware.
+She currently represents LTL Management LLC, a Johnson & Johnson affiliate, in its chapter 11 case before the Bankruptcy Court for the District of New Jersey and Aldrich Pump LLC and Murray Boiler LLC, affiliates of Trane Technologies plc, in their chapter 11 cases before the Bankruptcy Court for the Western District of North Carolina.
 Her recent creditor engagements include noteholders and term lenders of iHeartCommunications and term lenders of Preferred Proppants.

-A two-time Olympic medalist in women's ice hockey, Caitlin was appointed to serve as a member of the President's Council on Fitness, Sports & Nutrition in 2014.
-Currently, she serves as a member of the USA Hockey board of directors and the board of directors for the Inner-City Education Program.
+A two-time Olympic medalist in women's ice hockey, in 2014, Caitlin was selected by President Obama to the Presidential Delegation to the 2014 Olympic Winter Games.
+Caitlin was later appointed to serve as a member of the President's Council on Fitness, Sports & Nutrition.
+Currently, she serves as a member of the USA Hockey board of directors.

 - Boston College (J.D.
 2014; Aviam Soifer Award for Public Service Achievement and Leadership); Harvard University (B.A. in Anthropology 2008)